List of Onegai My Melody characters: Antagonists

-Kuromi is My Melody's Rival, a rabbit who wears a black joker's hat with a pink skull at the center of her forehead.
+Kuromi is the self-proclaimed rival of My Melody, but My Melody sees her as a friend.
+Kuromi a rabbit who wears a black jester's hat with a pink skull at the center of her forehead.
 The skull's facial expression changes to match Kuromi's mood.
-Wielding a magical artifact called the Melody Key, which is infused with dark dream-corrupting powers, Kuromi is trying to collect 100 Black Notes in order to resurrect the Spirit of Dark Power, in the hopes that it will destroy her enemies, especially My Melody.
+Wielding a magical artifact called the Melody Key, which is infused with dark dream-corrupting powers, Kuromi tried to collect 100 Black Notes in order to resurrect the Spirit of Dark Power, in the hopes that it would destroy her enemies, especially My Melody.
 Her tail is a weak point wherein she would fall unconscious if someone were to step on it or pull it.

 She is an escaped prisoner from Mary Land.
 She was arrested but it was later revealed that Kuromi committed crimes like stealing bread in order to feed Baku's poor family.
 When Kuromi was on trial, Baku tried to convince the judge that he too was responsible.
 But Kuromi claimed that Baku was lying, so that her friend wouldn't share a similar fate.
-What started her grudge towards My Melo was an incident where My Melo unknowingly tore a page from her journal to wipe Piano the sheep's nose.
+What started her grudge towards My Melo was an incident where My Melo unknowingly tore a page from her diary to wipe Piano the sheep's nose.
 Since then, Kuromi has been writing down on it all the mishaps and unfavorable moments that My Melo has caused her (accidentally).
 More than 3,000 events written (6342 exactly at the start of the series), Kuromi sometimes reads them in front of My Melo, but My Melo seems oblivious to why Kuromi's so upset over them.
 Whenever My Melody does something to trigger Kuromi's frothing rage, she'll read an entry from the notebook, stating the entry number and cutting away into a flashback showcasing what happened.

 Kuromi is the leader of a biker gang known as "Kuromi's 5."
 Other members include a purple cat named Nyanmi, a pale orange dog named Wanmi, a white fox named Konmi, and a grey and white rat named Chumi.
 They all wear black and drive around in a menacing fashion.